Video-Nomad/gs-curvetools-docs/docs/source/utility.rst

 You can also **Manually Type** values in the **Value Field** and as soon as you press **Enter**, selected curves will be rebuilt.

-Typing the value over default 50 will still work and **expand the range of the slider** to double of the typed value (if you type 51, it will expand the slider range to 102 and so on).
+Typing a value over the default 50 will still work and **expand the range of the slider** to double the typed value (if you type 51, it will expand the slider range to 102 and so on).

 .. |slider_reset| image:: images/rebuild_slider_reset.png